tommasobenedetti/ChatApp/README.md

 'npm install expo-cli --global'
 Download 'Expo App' for your phone.

-# How to run the app
-To launch the app run 'expo start' or 'npm start'.
-Your browser will open up a new tab.
-You'll see options for running the app directly on your phone or on your computer browser.

 # Key Features
 - A page where users can enter their name and choose a background color for the chat screen before joining the chat.